 - a.
-The company shall ensure that a Code of Conduct and systems are in place for recruitment, training, and supervision of field staff.
-The Code of Conduct should also incorporate the Guidelines on Fair Practices Code issued for NBFCsby RBI vide circular CCNo.80 datedSeptember 28, 2006, as amended from time to time. - b.
+The company shall ensure that proper systems for recruitment and training for field staff are in place.
+The training should cater the training on SRO's and RBI prescribed code of conduct .
+The Code of Conduct should also incorporate the Guidelines on FairPractices Code issued for NBFCs by RBI vide circular CCNo.80 dated September 28, 2006, and amended from time to time. - b.
 Recovery should normally be made only at a central designated place.
 Field staff shall be allowed to make recovery at the place of residence or work of the borrower only if the borrower fails to appear at the central designated place on two or more successive occasions. - c.
 All other elements of the Fair Practices Code issued for NBFCs vide CCNo.
-80 dated September 28, 2006, as amended from time to time shall be adhered to by the company.
+80 dated September 28,2006, and amended from time to time shall be adhered to by the company.